MaggieLieu/uon_albeee_einstein/src/training_piper_voice/README.md

 [Piper](https://github.com/OHF-Voice/piper1-gpl/tree/main) is a fast and local neural text-to-speech engine.
 However, it requires much data to train the voice model.
 Therefore, we utilised [Coqui TTS](https://github.com/idiap/coqui-ai-TTS), which support zero-shot voice cloning, to generate the training data for training a Piper model.

+The reason for using Piper over Coqui TTS is that Piper is quicker than Coqui TTS, which enhances the user experience of 'live chatting'.

 ## Coqui TTS zero-shot voice cloning

 ### Install Coqui TTS